-Objective: The objective HAMPO's socio-economic data is to accomplish presentation of quality data for use with the PP, Title VI/EJ and transportation planning to prioritize transportation investments and identify/mitigate negative impacts from projects.
+Objective: The objective of maintaining HAMPO's socio-economic data is to accomplish presentation of quality data for use with the PP, Title VI/EJ and transportation planning to prioritize transportation investments and identify/mitigate negative impacts from projects.
 The 2020 census is presenting both opportunities and challenges to improve the data quality and HAMPO will be working with partners to assist in this critical effort.

-- Accessed and analyzed latest US Census Bureau American Community Survey Socio-economic data for use in support of grants, TIP, MTP, multi-modal and transit planning. - Finalized all 2045 MTP SE data efforts and incorporate into the final report and appendices.
+• Accessed and analyzed latest US Census Bureau American Community Survey Socio-economic data for use in support of grants, TIP, MTP, multi-modal and transit planning.

-Collected data regarding US 17 Corridor Crossing in Midway
+- Collected data regarding US 17 Corridor Crossing in Midway - Reviewed Tract level US Census data for comparison to 2010 ACS estimates.